There are hundreds of things you can do to get higher Google rankings.

 1. Align Your Content with Search Intent

 Understanding and satisfying search intent is Google’s ultimate priority.
-Pages that rank on the first page of Google have all passed Google’s litmus test on search intent.
+Pages that rank on the first page have all passed Google’s test on search intent.

 For instance, take a look at the search results for “how to make oatmeal cookies.”

-The top search results are blog posts or videos, not eCommerce pages selling oatmeal cookies.
+The top search results are blog posts or videos.
+Not ecommerce pages selling oatmeal cookies.